As a registered dietitian, I often hear people say it’s so expensive to eat a healthy diet.

 - Eat out less often.

-- Carry a nut butter sandwich and piece of fruit for a meal or snack on the plane.
+- Carry a nut butter sandwich and piece of fruit for a meal or snack.
+And be sure to take along plenty of healthy snacks for the plane when traveling.

 - Eat out at lunchtime instead of dinner to save money.